 Breastfeeding during influenza from the CDC - Link here.

-We are here to help so don’t hesitate to reach out if you have more questions!
-If you need expert care, our Nurse Practitioner/IBCLC can also evaluate you via Telehealth for antiviral therapy to treat COVID, assist with improving milk supply after illness or other lactation-related concerns.
+I am here to help so don’t hesitate to reach out if you have more questions!
+If you need expert care, Breastfeeding Medicine visits are available in select States (FL, IA, ID, NE, NM and VT.
+As a Nurse Practitioner/IBCLC, I can also evaluate you via Telehealth for antiviral therapy to treat influenza, assist with improving milk supply after illness or other lactation-related concerns.